-The top places to visit in Dublin are clustered together in the heart of the city center, which allows guests the opportunity to explore on foot.
-Travelers can use our easy-to-follow Self-Guided Dublin Walking Tour to navigate to the top sights…for free!
+Travelers can use our easy-to-follow route to navigate to the top sights…for free!
 We even include a helpful Dublin Walking Tour Map to help you make your way.

-Free Walking Tour Dublin, Ireland
+Free Self Guided Walking Tour Dublin

-The route includes 15 Must-See Dublin Attractions, many of which can be entered.
-Some sights are free, while other require a ticket (we indicate if there is an admission fee).
 If you plan on entering several sights, the Dublin Pass will likely save you money and so will our article covering 50 Free Things To Do in Dublin!

-Save, Pin or Bookmark our Free Dublin Walk to use during your trip to Ireland!
+Save, Pin or Bookmark our Free Dublin Walk to use during your Trip to Ireland!

 Dublin Walking Tour: 15 Sights To See